fluid-project/infusion-docs/src/documents/tutorial-prefsFramework/CreatingAPrefsEditor.md

 rendered inside of.
 The call to `minEditor.init()` is passed the ID of the element, `“#myMinEditor”`, as the container argument.

-In the code snippet above, the first argument – `container` – is the CSS identifier passed in to the function.
+In the code snippet above, the first argument – `container` – is the CSS identifier passed to the function.
 The second argument – the options – is an object containing (in this case) one
 property: `build`.
 This option is a JavaScript object containing information that will be passed to the Builder, a key part of the Preferences Framework.